shanzenos/MRO-Server/README.md

 (Huge thanks to Ennuo for laying the groundwork on all this, and continuing to contribute)

-This server emulator aims to restore online functionality for the 2009 online mech shooter Metal Rage Online.
+This server emulator aims to restore online functionality for the 2009 online mech shooter Metal Rage Online, created by GameHI.

 It is very WIP, currently only supporting basic functionality.